 This month’s feature is Weddings.
-I recently finished my third wedding package and have just started on a fourth.
+I recently started a new set of wedding graphics.
 Since these have been consuming a great deal of effort I think they deserve a chapter.

 California Poppies Elizabeth Alcamo & Al Candia